safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 The `data` prop in the `signatures` map represents the concrete signature.
 The `isContractSignature` flag (_false_) indicates if the signature is an Ethereum signature or a Contract signature (A signer Safe Account).

 An Ethereum signature is composed of two 32-byte integers (r, s) and an extra byte for recovery id (v), making a total of 65 bytes.
 In hexadecimal string format, each byte is represented by 2 characters.
 Hence, a 65-byte Ethereum signature will be 130 characters long.
 Including the '0x' prefix commonly used with signatures, the total character count for such a signature would be 132.
-For a more detailed explanation, you can refer to [~this link~](https://docs.safe.global/safe-smart-account/signatures) for more information.
+For a more detailed explanation, you can refer to [this link](https://docs.safe.global/safe-smart-account/signatures) for more information.

 > To represent a byte (8 bits) in hexadecimal, you need 2 characters.
 Each hexadecimal character represents 4 bits.
 Therefore, 2 hexadecimal characters (2 x 4 bits) are able to represent a byte (8 bits).

 The final part of the signature, either `1f` or `1c`, indicates the signature type.

 The hexadecimal number `1f` converts to the decimal number 31.
 It indicates that the signature is an `eth_sign` because the number is greater than 30.
 This adjustment is made for the `eth_sign` flow in the contracts.
-You can find the relevant code [~here~](https://github.com/safe-global/safe-contracts/blob/f03dfae65fd1d085224b00a10755c509a4eaacfe/contracts/Safe.sol#L344-L347).
+You can find the relevant code [here](https://github.com/safe-global/safe-contracts/blob/f03dfae65fd1d085224b00a10755c509a4eaacfe/contracts/Safe.sol#L344-L347).

 The hexadecimal number `1c` converts to the decimal number 28, indicating that the signature is a typed data signature.
 For instance, in the case of the initial signature: